 Maligawila Buddha statue

-Maligawila Buddha statue is an off the beaten track attraction for most travellers, who spend their holiday in Sri Lanka.
-It is not a popular top notch attraction in southern Sri Lanka.
+Maligawila Buddha statue is an off the beaten track Sri Lanka attraction for most travellers, who spend their holiday in Sri Lanka.
+It is not a top-notch tourist attraction in southern Sri Lanka.
 Therefore it is visited by very few foreign travellers but comparatively more local people.
-It is a must see place for travellers, who are interested in the history of Sri Lanka.
-And it is also a very noteworthy place to visit for people who study the Buddhism.
+It is a must-see place for travellers, who are interested in the history of Sri Lanka.
+And it is also a very noteworthy place to visit for people who study Buddhism.

-This archaeological site is located outskirts of Monaragala about 170 km from Colombo.
-It will take about well over 3 hours to reach the archaeological site from Colombo.
-The journey takes about 1 or 2 hours less if you start the journey from beach holiday destinations in the west of Southern coastal belt.
-The site is open for public in a daily basis and no requirement to pay entrance fees.
-This monastery complex had been a Buddhist religious centre and was consisted of five units (panchawasa system).
+If you plan to visit Maligawila temple from west and south coast beaches resorts, the journey takes about 1 to 2 hours less if you start the journey from beach holiday destinations in the west of Southern coast.
+The site is open for the public, there is no requirement to pay entrance fees.
+This monastery complex had been a Buddhist religious centre and was consisted of five units (Panchawasa system).

 After discovering the site in 1934, it underwent restoration for several years from 1936.
 But again it had to be restored after the extensive damaged in 1948 due to the vandalism.